AoE-guys/AoE-SP-VERSION-DISCONTINUED-/README.md

-# AOE-exp: Age of Enligthenment Expanded
+# AOE-exp: Age of Enlightenment Expanded

-Welcome to the github repository of Age of Enlightenment.
+Welcome to the GitHub repository of Age of Enlightenment.
 AoE is a modification to Victoria II, with the setting of the game in 18th century.
-The player plays as a nation, leading them toward enlightenment and posperity.
+The player plays as a nation, leading them toward enlightenment and prosperity.

 ![Screenshot of the game](/screenshots/20200405180947_1.1.jpg)